pantor/ruckig/README.md

 ### Result Type

 The `update` function of the Ruckig class returns a Result type that indicates the current state of the algorithm.
-Currently, this can either be **working**, **finished** if the trajectory has finished, or **error** if something went wrong during calculation.
-In this case, an exception (see below for more details) is thrown.
+Currently, this can either be **working**, **finished** if the trajectory has finished, or an **error** type if something went wrong during calculation.
+The result type can be compared as a standard integer.

 State                           | Error Code
 ------------------------------- | ----------